 While specific public relations degrees are available, students can enter the field of public relations from a wide range of educational backgrounds.
 According to the Princeton Review, many industry experts believe experience in public relations is the best way to learn the specific skills required.
 Internships in the field are an important way for students to gain public relations experience to complement their education.

-Public relations degrees are available at all levels, from associate to doctorate, though the most popular degrees for public relations specialists are the bachelor's or master's degrees.
+Online liberal arts degrees in public relations are available at all levels, from associate to doctorate, though the most popular degrees for public relations specialists are the bachelor's or master's degrees.
 Degrees in journalism, communications and marketing are also good routes to enter this career, according to the BLS.

 Public relations professionals can expect to have contact with the public on a regular basis.
 They must be able to plan a media campaign, know how to write press releases and be creative in getting the word out for their clients.
 Public relations experts might set up public appearances, events, conventions and the like.
 They might research and write materials, maintain contacts, network and respond to inquiries.